Matcha bowl / "Tawara" Hagi-yaki

 -

-A moment to share, a real discovery.
-We offer “Cha-Zen” matcha tea ceremony sessions in our basement space at the Jugetsudo store.
-After a tea ceremony demonstration, you will enjoy...
+A moment to share, a true discovery.
+We offer "Cha-Zen" matcha tea ceremony sessions in our basement space at the Jugetsudo shop.
+After a demonstration of the tea ceremony, you...

-A moment to share, a real discovery.
-We offer “Cha-Zen” matcha tea ceremony sessions in our basement space at the Jugetsudo store.
-After a tea ceremony demonstration, you will enjoy...
+A moment to share, a true discovery.
+We offer "Cha-Zen" matcha tea ceremony sessions in our basement space at the Jugetsudo shop.
+After a demonstration of the tea ceremony, you...

 -